wormhole-foundation/wormhole/cosmwasm/deployment/terra2/test/README.md

 make test
 ```

-If you plan on adding new tests and plan on persisting LocalTerra, make sure dependencies are installed:
+If you plan on adding new tests and persisting LocalTerra, make sure dependencies are installed:
 ```sh
 npm ci
 ```